NBISweden/workshop-reproducible-research/docs/git.md

   any potential conflicting edits.

-* Using a cloud-based repository hosting service (the one you push your commits to), like *e.g.* [Github](https://github.com/) or [Bitbucket](https://bitbucket.org/), adds additional features, such as being able to discuss the project, comment on edits, or report issues.
+* Using a cloud-based repository hosting service (the one you push your commits to), like *e.g.* [GitHub](https://github.com/) or [Bitbucket](https://bitbucket.org/), adds additional features, such as being able to discuss the project, comment on edits, or report issues.

-* If at some point your project will be published Github or Bitbucket (or similar) are excellent places to publicly distribute your code.
+* If at some point your project will be published GitHub or Bitbucket (or similar) are excellent places to publicly distribute your code.
 Other researchers can then use git to access the code needed for reproducing your results, in exactly the state it was when used for the publication.

-* If needed, you can host private repositories on Github and Bitbucket as well.
+* If needed, you can host private repositories on GitHub and Bitbucket as well.
   This may be convenient during an ongoing research project, before it is publicly published.